Codex-Level-3/Portfolio/README.md

   - Continue to investigate the integration problem with Netlify and implement a solution.
 - Finish the development of the projects page and apply final styling to ensure it matches the overall portfolio design.
 - Review and refine other components as needed, ensuring optimal performance and aesthetics.

+### Days 4 + 5:

+#### Tasks Completed:

+- Installed and applied Framer Motion for enhanced animations and transitions.
+- Implemented email sending functionality for contact form using using Nodemailer.
+- Fixed link routing issues for the Header component and projects page, ensuring smooth navigation throughout the application.
+- Checked each component for any missed errors.

+#### Learnings and Insights:

+Through this coding process, I've gained valuable insights into handling form submissions and implementing email functionality using Node.js.
+In `route.js`, I learned how to extract data from incoming POST requests and configure Nodemailer to send emails through Gmail.
+Then, in `Contact.jsx`, I built a user-friendly contact form component using React, allowing visitors to input their name, email, and message.
+Upon form submission, the data is sent to the server, and upon success, a confirmation message is logged.
+This experience has deepened my understanding of server-side integration in React applications and honed my skills in managing form submissions, essential for creating dynamic and interactive web experiences.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).